 - Ever heard of AmazonSmile?
 We hadn’t.
 Shop there and you’ll have the bonus of 0.5% of your purchase price being donated to charity.

 - And that’s not all.
-They’re planning a Blade Runner-esque future called Prime Air, with drones delivering packages within just 30 minutes of order.
+They’re planning a Blade Runner-esque future called Prime Air, with drones delivering packages within just 30 minutes of the order.

 - Amazon has spread its wings far and wide, owning 41 subsidiaries and brands.
 This includes Zappos, IMDb, Whole Foods and Audible.

 - Amazon love pets.
-Working here you’ll be surrounded by furry friends, and the Seattle campus is said to have 6,000 dogs onsite.
+Working here you’ll be surrounded by furry friends, and the Seattle campus is said to have 6,000 dogs on site.